MinhNguyen99AI/DeepLearning523---Synthetic-Image-Detector-Assestment/README.md

 |   `-- test_accs.txt
 `-- spec.ipynb
 ```
   3. Run the notebooks.
+Each notebook is named as their respective models.
 All the notebooks can run without any changes needed.

 ## (4) References